 You may have better choices.

-If you can’t get a consolidation loan with a lower interest rate than your credit card APRs, you may as well tackle the cards individually.
+If you can’t get a consolidation loan with the lowest rate than your credit card APRs, you may as well tackle the cards individually.

 A debt management plan (DMP) offered by a non-profit credit counselor lowers interest rates and consolidates monthly payments.